hashicorp/terraform-website/content/source/docs/enterprise-beta/vcs/github.html.md

 ## Step 1: On GitHub, Create a New OAuth Application

-1. Open [github.com](https://github.com) in your browser and log in as whichever account owns your organization's most important configuration.
+1. Open [github.com](https://github.com) in your browser and log in as whichever account you want TFE to act as.
+For most organizations this should be a dedicated service user, but a personal account will also work.

-    ~> **Important:** The account you use for connecting TFE and GitHub must be a member of your GitHub organization.
-It does not need full permissions on any particular repositories.
+    ~> **Important:** The account you use for connecting TFE **must have admin access** to any shared repositories of Terraform configurations.

-    For most organizations this should be a service user, whose credentials are shared among an operations team.
-If you don't have an account like that, use your own account and make a note of it in your team's shared infrastructure documentation, so your colleagues know who owns this configuration.
-(You can transfer ownership of the app configuration later if necessary.)

 2. Navigate to GitHub's [Register a New OAuth Application](https://github.com/settings/applications/new) page.